 To compare survival after high-dose chemotherapy and autologous stem cell transplant to survival after oral maintenance chemotherapy (standard doses of chemotherapy), researchers conducted a randomized clinical trial among 295 children and adolescents in Germany and Switzerland with high-risk neuroblastoma.
 After initial chemotherapy and surgery, half of the children received high-dose chemotherapy (melphalan, etoposide, and carboplatin) and autologous stem-cell transplant, and half of the children received oral maintenance chemotherapy (cyclophosphamide).
 At the end of three years of follow-up, patients who had received high-dose chemotherapy and autologous stem-cell transplant were more likely to survive without progression or recurrence of their neuroblastoma than patients who had received oral maintenance chemotherapy.
 There was no significant difference, however, in overall three-year survival.
 Two patients died from treatment effects during the initial round of chemotherapy, no patients died as a result of oral maintenance chemotherapy, and five patients died as a result of high-dose chemotherapy and stem-cell transplant.

 The researchers conclude that in spite of the higher risk of treatment-related death following high-dose chemotherapy and autologous-stem cell transplant, patients with high-risk neuroblastoma who received this treatment survived longer without a worsening of their disease than patients who received oral maintenance chemotherapy.
 Parents of children who have neuroblastoma may wish to speak with their physician about the participation in a clinical trial further evaluating treatment strategies for this disease.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Reference: Myeloablative megatherapy with autologous stem-cell rescue versus oral maintenance chemotherapy as consolidation treatment in patients with high-risk neuroblastoma: a randomized controlled trial.
 Lancet Oncology.
 Early online publication August 11, 2005.